 Margaret worked in NYC as an architect for ten years, doing commercial and residential projects, then moved to Milan with her husband, David Weisbrod.
 While there she designed and oversaw construction of a large apartment renovation in the Castello Sforzesca area.
 In 1985 the family returned to the US and settled in Greenwich, CT where, after raising three children, she and her husband still reside.

 Twelve years ago, after being in an architectural partnership for many years, Margaret decided to focus again on art.
 Beginning with pencil, she explored many mediums and today works primarily in pastel and oils.
 She has studied at the Silvermine Guild with Mary Beth McKenzie, Jesus Emmanuel Villarreal, Kirill Doron, Tom Brenner, William Nathans and Dean Fisher, and at the Greenwich Art Society with Nomi Silverman and Carol Dixon.
-She has studied at the Art Students’ League with Ellen Eagle and Michiyo Fukushima also took part in an ASL workshop with Ephraim Rubenstein in Florence, Italy.
+She has studied at the Art Students’ League with Ellen Eagle, Michiyo Fukushima, and Garin Baker and also took part in an ASL workshop with Ephraim Rubenstein in Florence, Italy.

 In 2015 Margaret has granted a residency at the Vermont Studio Center.
 She has exhibited and won awards in numerous shows and her work is represented in various private collections in the U. S. Her paintings were included in an exhibit of Greenwich Art Society members at the Bruce Museum and she had two pieces in the show “Your Face Squared” at the Museum.